godotengine/godot-docs/learning/step_by_step/your_first_game.rst

    -  :ref:`VisibilityNotifier2D <class_VisibilityNotifier2D>` (named ``Visibility``)

 In the :ref:`RigidBody2D <class_RigidBody2D>` properties, set ``Gravity Scale`` to ``0`` (so that the mob will not fall downward).
-In addition, under ``PhysicsBody2D``, click the ``Mask`` property and uncheck the first box.
+In addition, under the ``PhysicsBody2D`` section in the Inspector, click the ``Mask`` property and uncheck the first box.
 This will ensure that the mobs do not collide with each other.

 .. image:: /img/set_collision_mask.png